DioxusLabs/dioxus/packages/core/README.md

     // Next, create a new VirtualDom using this app as the root component. let mut dom = VirtualDom::new(app);

-    // The initial render of the dom will generate a stream of edits for the real dom to apply let mutations = dom.rebuild_to_vec();
+    // The initial render of the dom will generate mutations for the real dom to apply. let mut mutations = dioxus_core::Mutations::default();
+    dom.rebuild(&mut mutations);
 }
 ```